SecretFoundation/SNIPs/SNIP-50.md

 ---
 snip: 50
-title: "Evaporation: Wasm Execution Gas Privacy"
+title: "Evaporation: Privacy for Wasm Execution Gas"
 status: Draft
-type: Informational
+type: Specification
 author: "Blake Regalia (@blake-regalia), Ben Adams (@darwinzer0)"
 created: 2023-04-28
 ---

-# SNIP-50 - Evaporation: Wasm Execution Gas Privacy
+# SNIP-50 - Evaporation: Privacy for Wasm Execution Gas

-This document describes a specification for contracts to implement, as well as a set of best practices to use, in order to protect users' privacy when executing.
+This document describes a specification for contracts to implement, as well as a set of best practices to use, in order to prevent leaking execution information through the `gas_used` transaction metadata.

 **Evaporation** is a concept that was introduced to overcome privacy risks associated with the publicly viewable `gas_used` field in transaction results' metadata.
-Evaporation refers to the practice of deliberately consuming extra gas during execution in order to pad the `gas_used` amount before it leaves the enclave.
+Evaporation refers to the practice of deliberately consuming extra gas during execution in order to pad the metered `gas_used` amount before it leaves the enclave.

 With evaporation, clients can now instruct contracts on exactly how much gas their execution should consume, yielding a consistent `gas_used` across all methods.
 Evaporation is similar to the `padding` field in this regard; it allows clients to parameterize their message in order to mitigate data leaking through the publicly viewable execution metadata.
 Whereas `padding` is used to fill the length of encrypted messages, _evaporation_ is used to fill the `gas_used` field.